-(a) Rupee Term Loan are secured by first charge by way of Equitable Mortgage of all immovable properties and hypothecation of specified movable assets situated at Vatva, Palodia, Dhank, Samakhiyali - Kutch, Chhadawada - Bhachau, Juni Jithardi - Vadodara, Village : Budharmora - Kutch and Fixed Deposits & as second charge on all Stock-in-Trade & Receivables.

-(b) On 31 July 2014 the debt due to Bank of Baroda are declared as NPA by the Bank and the account has been transferred to Bank of Baroda, Asset Recovery Branch, New Delhi.

-First charge on the entire currents assets of the Company, both present and future
+- Rupee Term Loan are secured by first charge by way of Equitable Mortgage of all immovable properties and hypothecation (i) of specified movable assets situated at Vatva, Palodia, Dhank, Samakhiyali - Kutch, Chhadawada - Bhachau, Juni Jithardi -Vadodara, Village : Budharmora - Kutch and Fixed Deposits & as second charge on all Stock-in-Trade & Receivables. - On July 31, 2014 the debt due to Bank of Baroda are declared as NPA by the Bank and the account has been transferred to (ii) Bank of Baroda, Asset Recovery Branch, New Delhi and the said loan Secured by First charge on the entire currents assets of the Group, both present and future

-(c) Interest Rate on delayed payment by various lenders are as under :
+(b) Interest Rate on delayed payment by various lender are as under:-

-Name of Lender Rate of Interest Union Bank of India (formerly known as Corporation Bank) 9.65% p.a.
-Union Bank of India From 8.10% to 8.20% p.a.
-Edelweiss Asset Reconstruction Company Limited 12% p.a.
+Name of Lender Rate of Interest Union Bank of India (Corporation Bank merged with Union Bank of India) 9.65% p.a.
+Union Bank of India 1 Year MCLR Edelweiss Asset Reconstruction Company Limited 12% p.a.
 Invent Assets Securitization and Reconstruction Private Limited 15% p.a.
-Rare Asset Reconstruction Limited (Being assignee of Debts of Dena Bank) 18% p.a.
+Central Bank of India 1 Year MCLR Rare Asset Reconstruction Limited (Being assignee of Debts of Dena Bank) 18% p.a.

-(d) Company has defaulted in repayment of borrowings from Lenders.
+(c) Company has defaulted in repayment of borrowings from Lenders.
 Details of the default are as follows:

 The Reserve Bank of India (RBI) has notified the Covid-19 Regulatory Packages permitting lenders to grant moratorium period for all instalments falling due between March 1, 2020 to August 31, 2020.
-The group has not paid two of the instalment each due for the quarter ended on December 31, 2019 and March 31, 2020.
-The group has not paid major of the instalments due from June 30, 2020 to March 31, 2022 and interest due thereon for the period from September 30, 2020 to March 31, 2022.
-The group has requested respective lenders/ARCs to allow this moratorium period for the payments and / or the revised repayment schedule and which is yet to be confirmed by the respective lenders/ARCs.
+The group has not paid one of the instalment each due for the quarter ended on December 31, 2019 and March 31, 2020.
+The group has not paid major of the instalments due from June 30, 2020 to March 31, 2023 and major of the interest due thereon for the period from September 30, 2020 to March 31, 2023 (included in interest accrued in current Other financial liability).
+The group has requested respective lenders/ARCs to allow this moratorium period for the payments and / or the revised repayment schedule and which is yet to be confirmed by the respective lenders/ARCs and is subject to the outcome of notice issued under SARFAESI Act by the lender ARC.